 In addition to benefits generally available to all other U.S.-based non-union employees, the CEO and other NEOs receive a car allowance and, except as set forth below, participate in a supplemental long-term disability program.
 The supplemental disability benefit is in addition to the group long-term disability benefit generally available to all U.S.-based non-union employees.
 The group long-term disability plan provides an annual benefit of 60% of the first \$200,000 of base salary, or an annual maximum benefit of \$120,000 per year.
-For the NEOs other than the CEO, the supplemental program provides an annual benefit of \$36,000 per year.
-For the CEO, the supplemental benefit of \$36,000 per year.
-For the CEO, the supplemental benefit of \$36,000 per year.
-For the CEO, the supplemental benefit of \$36,000 per year.
-For the CEO, the supplemental benefit of \$36,000 per year.
-For the CEO, the supplemental benefit of \$36,000 per year.
-For the CEO, the supplemental benefit of \$36,000 per year.
-For the CEO, the supplemental benefit of \$36,000 per year.
-For the CEO, the supplemental program provides an annual benefit of \$240,000 per year.
+For the NEOs other than the CEO, the supplemental program provides an annual benefit of 60% of their base salary above \$200,000, with a maximum supplemental benefit of \$36,000 per year.
+For the CEO, the supplemental program provides an annual benefit of 60% of base salary above \$200,000, with a maximum supplemental benefit of \$240,000 per year.
 The NEOs pay the premiums on all such insurance, but the Company provides a year-end allowance to the executives equal to the supplemental program premium costs together with a gross-up on the taxes associated with such year-end allowance (as noted above, the grossing-up of allowances was discontinued in 2011).
 Messrs.
 Silvernail and Hostetler did not participate in the supplemental long-term disability program in 2010.
 The CEO is also offered the personal use of Company aircraft (limited to 25 hours per year).